 It also does not contain gluten — just one of the many benefits of this powerful superfood.

-After its explosive rise in the nutrition world, it was even recognized by the United Nations in 2013 as a potential factor in “eradicating hunger, malnutrition and poverty.”
-And because of its impressive nutritional profile, widespread availability and affordability, the UN declared 2013 the “Year of Quinoa.”
+After its explosive rise in the wellness world, it was even recognized by the United Nations in 2013 as a potential factor in “eradicating hunger, malnutrition and poverty.”
+Because of its impressive nutritional profile, widespread availability and affordability, the UN declared 2013 the “Year of Quinoa.”

-So what is quinoa good for, and does this ancient grain actually live up to the hyped-up health claims?
-Keep reading for everything you need to know, including how to add it to your diet.
+What is quinoa good for, and does this ancient grain actually live up to the hyped-up health claims?
+Keep reading for everything you need to know, including quinoa benefits, quinoa nutrition and how to add it to your diet.

 What Is Quinoa?